FIRE Portfolio: Pick One of Those and Retire Early

 When you contribute to your retirement account monthly from every paycheck, you’re effectively using Dollar-Cost Averaging (DCA), and the “crash” allows you to buy assets at better prices.
 Actually, by the end of those 10 years, you’d be significantly in profit.
 In fact, you would do better than holding bonds.
 Long-term investing in ETFs following market indexes is not particularly risky.
 What people mean by “risk tolerance” is the psychological aspect of investing—how do you react to market fluctuations?
 That’s a valid question.
 However, when you look just at numbers, for a time frame of 10+ years, even more focused indexes are sufficiently safe.

-Bonds Are Not FIRE, but Bucket Strategy Will Help Later
+Bonds Are Not FIRE, but the Bucket Strategy Will Help Later

 While bonds provide protection from short-term volatility, long-term they slow you down.
 While you still have years until retirement, put all your capital into more productive assets.